ietf-wg-privacypass/base-drafts/draft-davidson-pp-protocol.md

 ### Double-spend protection

-To protect against clients that attempt to spend a value `msg.data` more than once, the server uses an index, `dsIdx`, to collect valid inputs and then check against it in future sessions.
+To protect against clients that attempt to spend a value `msg.data` more than once, the server uses an index, `dsIdx`, to collect valid inputs it witnesses.
 Since this store needs to only be optimized for storage and querying, a structure such as a Bloom filter suffices.
 The storage should be parameterized to live as long as the Issuer keypair that is in use.
 See {{sec-reqs} for more details.

 ## Handling errors

 It is possible for the API functions from {{pp-functions}} to return one of the errors indicated in {{errors}} rather than their expected value.
 In these cases, we assume that the entire protocol aborts.
-If this occurs during the server's operations for one of the documented errors, then the server returns an error response indicating the error type that occurred.

 # Functionality {#pp-api}

 This section details the data types and API functions that are used to construct the protocol in {{overview}}.

-We provide an explicit instantiation of the Privacy Pass API, based on the public API provided in {{I-D.irtf-cfrg-voprf}}.
+We provide an explicit instantiation of the Privacy Pass API in
+{{voprf-api}}, based on the public API provided in
+{{I-D.irtf-cfrg-voprf}}.

 ## Data structures {#pp-structs}